 “I missed a lot of that,” says Kay laughing.
 “But I just enjoyed the reeds – they were such beautiful colours.”

 “There’s a lot more of that in there now than there used to be,” says Ian.
 As we chat about what we’ve seen underneath – a school of charcoal-coloured fish, ones with yellow and black stripes, pink rocks and purple and red plants – teams of tiny, grey fish swim by.

-“Mullet,” says Ian.
-Hundreds of them glide towards the deeper water.
+“Mullet,” says Ian, as we watch them glide towards the deeper water.
 When we walk back over the rocks, Ian and Alana tell us the blue groper often hangs around the area closer to shore.